Telescoop

 Africa as a missing link

 For the future of black hole research, more telescopes are needed in the Event Horizon Telescope (EHT) network.
 A telescope in Southern Africa will improve the quality of the image and make the EHT network more stable.
 The EHT network functions as a virtual telescope the size of the earth and its imaging quality is comparable to photographing an apple on the Moon from Earth.
 The effectiveness of the EHT network depends on the number of telescopes that are looking at the target at the same time and their location relative to each other.
-The more connections that are possible between these telescopes, the better the image quality, the longer the separation of these telescopes, the better the resolution.
+The more connections that are possible between these telescopes, the better the image quality, the longer the separation between these telescopes, the better the resolution.

 The existing telescope that will be refurbished